Decay of tails at equilibrium for FIFO join the shortest queue networks: Markov process background, equilibrium environments and the ansatz

-Since the departure of jobs from the queue is deterministic, being a function of the residual service time $s$, (\ref{eq2.3.4}) gives a reasonably explicit description of the transition rates for $X^{\mathcal{H}}(\cdot)$.
-Together with (\ref{eq2.3.3}), (\ref{eq2.3.4}) will provide the basis for our demonstration of Theorems \ref{thm1.2.1}-\ref{thm1.4.1} and will be used throughout the paper.
+which is the analog of (\ref{eq234new}).
+Since the departure of jobs from the queue is deterministic, being a function of the residual service time $s$, (\ref{eq234}) gives a reasonably explicit description of the transition rates for $X^{\mathcal{H}}(\cdot)$.
+Together with (\ref{eq233}), (\ref {eq234}) will provide the basis for our demonstration of Theorems~\ref{thm121}--\ref{thm141} and will be used throughout the paper.